mcyork/pi-bridge/docs/fix-ssh-keys.md

 # Fix SSH Keys Script

+> **Note:** This is a legacy bash script.
+If you've installed pi-bridge via pip, use the built-in command instead:
+> ```bash
+> pi-bridge check-ssh
+> ```
+> The built-in command works with the new config system and is cross-platform.

 ## Overview

-`fix-ssh-keys.sh` is a utility script that automates fixing SSH host key fingerprint issues when you've reinstalled the OS on a Raspberry Pi or when the Pi's SSH keys have changed.
+`fix-ssh-keys.sh` is a legacy utility script that automates fixing SSH host key fingerprint issues when you've reinstalled the OS on a Raspberry Pi or when the Pi's SSH keys have changed.

 ## The Problem It Solves